raghavareddykalli/Basics_of_DevOps_Roadmap/Week1/Day3.md

 This approach ensures:

- Efficient resource utilization
+ -Efficient resource utilization

- Low latency (selecting the closest region)
+ -Low latency (selecting the closest region)

- Cost-effectiveness for both users and providers
+ -Cost-effectiveness for both users and providers

 ### ✅ Summary
 Virtual Machines (VMs) are logical partitions of physical servers.